giga-sec/gigaSec-Tech-Notes/3. Notes/Kata - Codewars.md

 1. **“**Numbers ending with 0, 2, 4, 6 and 8 are never prime numbers.**”**
 2. **“**Numbers whose sum of digits are divisible by 3 are never prime numbers.**”**
-    Transform the numbers into a list of digits
-    Then use sum on that list of digits
+    Transform the numbers into a list of digits Turning it into a string is good (actually bad idea since I can't use sum with it because it's a char, not an int) Then use sum on that list of digits
     Then check if that sum is divisible by 3, hmm Maybe go with `(sum % 3) != 0`